williampiat3/ImprovingPSRemotePlay/README.md

 Check the OpenVPN server status by entering
 * `systemctl status openvpn@server.service`
-you should see a display saying that the VPN is running IMAGE(William)
+you should see a display saying that the VPN is running

+IMAGE(William)

+You still need to enable IP forwarding on your raspberry pi, but if you use the command line to just enable it  (run `echo 1 > /proc/sys/net/ipv4/ip_forward`)but when the next boot comes the IP forwarding will be disabled, you need to edit the boot configuration file of the raspberry:
+* `sudo nano /etc/sysctl.conf`

+And you have to uncomment the following line (close from the begin of the file, or just paste it if you are lazy):
+* `net.ipv4.ip_forward = 1`

 ## Open up the 1194 port on your router
 **Before performing this last step I recommend disabling SSH on the raspberry pi just to be safe not to have any intrusion on your raspberry, if you are confident in your password and refuse to disable SSH, do the following at your own risks.**